wattanunteeratanapong/Tic-Tac-Toe-Solver/README.md

 # Tic Tac Toe Solver
 <img src="https://www.bernzomatic.com/getattachment/495f277e-5ace-487a-a82e-5decc0772c4f/DIY-Tic-Tac-Toe-Game-Board.aspx?maxsidesize=1200" width="100%" alt="Tic Tac Toe"> <br><br>
 "Tic Tac Toe" is considered to be the most classic game of all time, and this game sample space is not that much unlike chess(chess sample space is more than a total number of planet in this whole universe), this mean with household computer could easily generate all "Tic Tac Toe" sample space.
-With all these generated sample space, player could decide which is the next best move. <br><br>
+With all these generated sample space, player could decide which next move is the best move. <br><br>